stain/worldcupbingo/README.md

 To modify the generation for a different cup, edit `getGroups()` to reflect the teams.
 You may need to add additional flags from Wikipedia to `flags = ...` above.
 You should also modify [div.html](div.html) for the new name of the cup.

+Note that the number of rows and columns determines how likely boards are to overlap, for smaller number of groups you should shrink the board, e.g. for Eurocup use 3x3.

 # Authenticity